cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 * Enforcing the non-collusion properties required of the specific VDAF in use.

-In such an environment, a VDAF provides the high-level privacy property described above: The collector learns only the aggregate measurement, and nothing about individual measurements aside from what can be inferred from the aggregate result.
-The aggregators learn neither individual measurements nor the aggregate result.
-The collector is assured that the aggregate statistic accurately reflects the inputs as long as the Aggregators correctly executed their role in the VDAF.
+In such an environment, a VDAF provides the high-level privacy property described above: The Collector learns only the aggregate measurement, and nothing about individual measurements aside from what can be inferred from the aggregate result.
+The Aggregators learn neither individual measurements nor the aggregate result.
+The Aollector is assured that the aggregate statistic accurately reflects the inputs as long as the Aggregators correctly executed their role in the VDAF.

-On their own, VDAFs do not mitigate Sybil attacks [Dou02].
+On their own, VDAFs do not mitigate Sybil attacks {{Dou02}}.
 In this attack, the adversary observes a subset of input shares transmitted by a Client it is interested in.
 It allows the input shares to be processed, but corrupts and picks bogus inputs for the remaining Clients.
 Applications can guard against these risks by adding additional controls on measurement submission, such as client authentication and rate limits.

-VDAFs do not inherently provide differential privacy [Dwo06].
+VDAFs do not inherently provide differential privacy {{Dwo06}}.
 The VDAF approach to private measurement can be viewed as complementary to differential privacy, relying on non-collusion instead of statistical noise to protect the privacy of the inputs.
 It is possible that a future VDAF could incorporate differential